French gyroplanes, Gyroplanes of yesteryear, My books

 Grinning on the wind!

 It was a cracking autumnal day of October 1995; an ice-white sun glaring in the pale sky and a howling wind from the south west that snatched the breath from our lungs.
-Perfect kiting weather for gyro-gliders!
+Perfect kiting weather!
 Normally the glider needs to be towed forward to gain lift, but with a wind speed like that it could be tethered and flown from a stationary point.
 No one would dream of flying in such conditions in the fixed-wing world, and as a newly qualified convert in the art of autorotation, I have to admit that I would’ve thought twice had our veterans, Chris Julian and Tony Philpotts not been with us.

 Derek went to help Chris-S spin up, while I hung onto the stick ready for the difficult task of trying to coax the rotor blades into life as Chris began to push them round.
 It wasn’t easy.
 Chris and Derek were pushing like crazy, striving to give the blades enough rotation to cope with all that oncoming airspeed, while Chris-S and me grimly nursed the bucking control sticks, trying to stabilise the rotors long enough to form a disc in the relentless 35-40 mph wind.
 Perseverance eventually paid off, Chris-S being the first to lift with his lighter weight.
 Chris had joined me on the seat to help hold us down until the rotors had settled, and now I gingerly slid off and fought my way over to the centreline to do some filming, as Chris fastened himself into the middle of the seat.
 When he was ready he let the stick come back and freed the furiously spinning blades to the wind.
 The glider immediately sat back on the tailwheel, straining against the rope until Chris closed the disc a fraction to kill off the drag, and rose rapidly into the air.
 Synchronised kiting – you don’t see that every day!